-As a Church of England controlled school with a Church of England Foundation the school’s trust deed requires that pupils in the school are educated in accordance with the teaching and principles of the Church of England and that the school curriculum is set in an educational environment which is securely based on Christian beliefs, principles and values.
+As a Church of England Voluntary Controlled school with a Church of England Foundation the school’s trust deed requires that pupils in the school are educated in accordance with the teaching and principles of the Church of England and that the school curriculum is set in an educational environment which is securely based on Christian beliefs, principles and values.

 Steyning C of E Primary School is in the centre of Steyning and at the heart of the community.
 This plays an important part in our close relationship with the local community and our strong links with the local Church

 Father Mark Heather

 At Steyning C of E Primary School (SPS), children take an active part in Christian worship on a daily basis.
 In religious education they are taught Christian principles and beliefs, and those of other major world religions.
 In the curriculum and in religious education children are given opportunities to learn about other cultures, religious beliefs, customs and ways of life.

 The spiritual dimension is an important and central part of school life.
 This emerges from the opportunities that children have to get to know, understand and appreciate the world around them, and to reflect upon this knowledge and their own place in school, in their family and in God’s world.